What Makes the "PTA Difference" So Much Better for Schools?

 Who PTA Serves

-PTA is the oldest and largest child advocacy association in America, comprised of over 24,000 local PTAs and 4 million members.
+PTA is the oldest and largest child advocacy association in America, comprised of over 24,000 local PTAs and nearly 4 million members.
 As part of this nationwide network, parents have a voice in decisions that impact children in their individual schools, and at the district, state and national levels.

 Students served in the U.S., District of Columbia, U.S. Virgin Islands, Puerto Rico and Department of Defense Schools in Europe